Total Hip Replacement

 2. Do not indulge in rigorous physical activities

-3. Avoid bending hip for any other reason
+3. Avoid bending your hip for any other reason

 4. Abstain from indulging in sexual activities